DoctorMcKay/node-websocket13-jsonrpc/README.md

 Groups are ad-hoc and are created or destroyed as needed.

-**The group name 'all' is reserved and an Error will be thrown if you attempt to join a connection to a group named 'all'.**

 Returns `true` if this connection was joined to the group successfully, or `false` if it was already in the given group.

 ### leaveGroup(group)
 - `group` - String group name

 Leaves this connection from a group.
 If this was the last member of the group, the group is destroyed.

-**The group name 'all' is reserved and an Error will be thrown if you attempt to leave a connection from a group named 'all'.**

 Returns `true` if this connection left the group successfully, or `false` if it was not in the given group.